laravel/docs/authentication.md

 	}

 The `attempt` method accepts an array of key / value pairs as its first argument.
 The `password` value will be [hashed](/docs/master/hashing).
 The other values in the array will be used to find the user in your database table.
 So, in the example above, the user will be retrieved by the value of the `email` column.
 If the user is found, the hashed password stored in the database will be compared with the hashed `password` value passed to the method via the array.
-If the two hashed passwords match, the `Authenticator` will begin an authenticated session for the user.
+If the two hashed passwords match, the `Guard` will begin an authenticated session for the user.

 The `attempt` method will return `true` if authentication was successful.
 Otherwise, `false` will be returned.